CAT 2025 Formula Sheet: Key Quantitative Aptitude Formulas for Success

 Geometry

 The Geometry section is the lengthiest section in the Quantitative Aptitude Section which has lots of properties and formulas.
-Following are some 50+ Important Formulas for CAT Preparation of this section which are given in this CAT Formula Sheet:
+Following are 50+ Important Formulas for CAT Preparation of this section which are given in this CAT Formula Sheet:

 1. Triangles: